tomcrick/Cities2016/README.md

-# Systems2016
+# JUT2016
-Paper for Systems journal Special Issue on "Smart Cities and Regions as Systems of Innovation"
+Paper for the Journal of Urban Technology